analytics-portfolio/data-product-design-interview-prep/frameworks_strategies.md

 # My Unconventional Strategy for Acing The Data Science Interview

-With the current job markets are getting more competitive than ever, and meeting the qualifications alone is considered the minimum, how do we stand out and successfully ace those interviews?
+With the current job markets getting more competitive than ever, and meeting the job requirements alone is considered the minimum qualification, how do one stand out and successfully secure a data science job?

-Essentially, an interview is a sales process - the company is the buyer, and you are the seller of your values.
-In real life, deals are most often made when the buy side is convinced that they are getting a bargain for the price they pay.
-In this case, the company wants to hire the most valuable person, and you should provide them with such great value they cannot ignore you.
+Essentially, I think of an interview as a sales process - the company is the buyer with their expectations, and you are the seller of your values.

+Often times, a sale is closed when the buy side (the company) is so convinced that they are getting a bargain for the price they pay, and the value it gains from having you far exceeds the cost they pay to have you.

+In the case of hiring a new candidate, the company wants to hire the most valuable person, and you should demonstrate that you can offer such great value that the company cannot ignore you.

+This also means that in the sale process (i.e., the interview), there should be a transfer of conviction from you to the interviewer.
+Conviction comes from both your confidence (emotional factors) and your qualifications/track records (rational factors).

+When you think about it, qualifications is your list of accomplishments, and confidence is the feeling you accumulate over time as you consistently show up and deliver.

-If your value is 10x more valuable than the next person in line, you have such a leading edge among your competitors and even better, you could earn yourself a negotiation leverage.
+On the individual level, if your value is 10x more valuable than the next person in line, you have such a leading edge among your competitors and even better, you could earn yourself a negotiation leverage.

-So how do we become the 10x version of yourself?
+This guide is aimed to help you become the 10x version of yourself.

 Here is my strategic approach in preparing a competitive profile to put yourself ahead of the game.